Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Data synthesis

-The original pieces obtained above (before their representation in their own coordinate frame and the application of noise) are positioned in their ``correct'' place in the solved puzzle.
-Specifically, any pair of neighboring pieces is positioned such that their mating edges overlap.
-Hence the extraction of the ground truth matings can be done by finding all identical edges $e_i^j$ and $e_k^l$ that reside in \textit{different} pieces.
-Formally, if $E_m$ represents the edges of piece $p_m$ (cf. Sec.\ref{sec:the_puzzle}) and thus $E=\left( \bigcup_{m=1}^n E_m \right)$ is the set of all edges of all pieces, the ground truth matings are
+The application of Jiang and Bunke~\cite{jiang1993optimal} results is a set of puzzle pieces that are positioned in their original puzzle location, and thus, if the generated puzzle is pictorial, this is the point where the geometric representation of the pieces serves to crop the original pictorial content that belongs to each piece.
+Either case, the segmentation of the original polygon into pieces in their ``correct'' position is now suitable for the computation and representation of the \textit{desired} solution for the puzzle, at the very least for the evaluation of solvers output against the ground truth.
+Indeed, at this point of the synthesis process, any pair of neighboring pieces is positioned such that their mating edges strictly overlap.
+Hence the extraction of the ground truth mating graph can be done, for example, by finding all \textit{overlapping} edges $e_i^j$ and $e_k^l$ that belong to \textit{different} pieces.
+Formally, if $E_m$ represents all edges of piece $p_m$ (cf. Sec.~\ref{sec:the_puzzle}) and thus $E=\left( \bigcup_{m=1}^n E_m \right)$ is the set of all edges of all pieces, the ground truth matings are